WickedLynx/linky/README.md

 If you intend to run Linky in a sub-path rather than at the server root (`https://mydomain.com/linky` instead of `https://mydomain.com`):

-	>    echo "BASE_PATH=https://mydomain.com/linky" > ./linky-website/.env
+	>    echo "BASE_PATH=https://<server root>" > ./linky-website/.env

+You will also need to set the the `baseName` to the base path of Linky in this case, eg: `export const BaseName = "/linky"`

-The frontend is a browser-rendered React app created using [create-react-app](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-stylesheet).
+The frontend is a browser-rendered React app created using [create-react-app](https://github.com/facebook/create-react-app/).
 You can refer to its README for any further customisations.

 ### Building and running

 __Backend:__

 Ensure you have MongoDB up and running.
 And then: